potassco/clorm/docs/clorm/predicate.rst

 Dealing with Raw Clingo Symbols
 -------------------------------

-As well as allowing for complex terms CLORM also provides support for dealing with the objects created through the underlying Clingo Python API.
+As well as allowing for complex terms ClORM also provides support for dealing with the objects created through the underlying Clingo Python API.